Nemocas/AbstractAlgebra.jl/docs/src/series.md

 Unless otherwise noted, the functions below are available for all series models, including Laurent series.
-We denote this by using the abstract type `RelSeriesElem`, even though absolute series and Laurent series types do not belong to this abstract type.
+We denote this by using the abstract type `RelPowerSeriesRingElem`, even though absolute series and Laurent series types do not belong to this abstract type.

 ### Basic functionality